uab-cgds-worthey/quac/docs/reqts_configs.md

 {!configs/cli_cluster_config.json!}
 ```

-As SLURM configuration at your cluster environment might be different than ours, you may need to modify this template
+As SLURM configuration in your cluster environment might be different than ours, you may need to modify this template
 file to suit your SLURM setup.

 For example, some SLURM might need `account` info when submitting jobs.
-So you may modify the config file as:
+So you may modify the config file, assuming other args are acceptable, as:

 ```json hl_lines="2"
 {